|

 interesting chronological observation that can be drawn from this study is that

-references to literal, physical dinosaurs predominate in the earlier books of
+original references to literal, physical dinosaur-like creatures predominate in the earlier books of

 the Bible (Genesis, Exodus, and Job), whereas symbolic references predominate